 A physio-therapist can offer great help in the treatment of frozen shoulder facilitating you to learn range-of-motion exercises.
 These help in improving mobility in your shoulder.

 - Steroid injections: Use of corticosteroids to mitigate pain and improve shoulder mobility, is advisable in cases of extreme pain and no movement.

 - Shoulder manipulation: In this procedure, the doctor would move your shoulder in different directions to loosen the scar tissue.
 All this is done under anesthesia to avoid feeling any pain.

 - Surgery: Surgery is the last resort and may be used in rare cases.

 Call +91-8010-994-994 and talk to Credi Medical Experts for FREE.
-Get assistance in choosing the right Orthopedic Doctor, compare treatment cost from various hospitals and get support in managing other hospital processes.
+Get assistance in choosing the right Orthopedic Doctor in India, compare treatment cost from various hospitals and get support in managing other hospital processes.